TelenorStartIoT/tutorials/03-arduino-mkrnb1500-coap/README.md

 Unzip the example code.
 How to do this varies depending on your computer system.
 Most systems will unzip it if you double click on the zip file.

-Give the folder a "*name you can remember*" and save it to someplace you can find back to it.
+Give the folder a "_name you can remember_" and save it to someplace you can find back to it.

-### 4.2 Open the Code in Arduino Desktop IDE
+### 5.2 Open the Code in Arduino Desktop IDE

 The folder you created in the previous step contains everything you need for your project code.
 Add the example code to the Arduino Desktop IDE (File > Open...) and select the main.ino file.